 "Compensation actually paid," as described in the Pay Versus Performance analysis above, is defined by SEC rules and includes components not traditionally associated with realized or realizable pay.
 We are presenting below the calculation of "total realizable pay," which is the compensation actually received (or "realized") by our named executive officers in a particular year plus the realizable value of outstanding option awards that vested during the year.
 We define the "realizable" value of vested option awards as the intrinsic value of the option awards, which is the closing public trading price of our common stock minus the exercise price of the option awards as of a given date.
 We believe it is important to distinguish between the actual cash and intrinsic value of option awards received by each named executive officer as opposed to the grant date fair value of option awards as presented in the Summary Compensation Table or the fair value of such option awards as calculated to determine "compensation actually paid" in the Pay Versus Performance analysis.
+Information related to total realizable pay is meant to supplement, rather than to replace, the information presented in the Summary Compensation Table and the Pay Versus Performance analysis.

 We also note that our calculation of realizable pay may differ from similarly titled measures presented by other companies.